-Allies in excellence, Lebeau-Courally and Rolls Royce Wraith
+Allies in excellence, Lebeau-Courally and Rolls-Royce Wraith

-”There’s a sense of effortless grace and elegance, but at the same time something more contemporary and daring,”, says Rolls Royce Director of Design Giles Taylor about the new Wraith model.
-The Rolls Royce Wraith is undoubtedly a car that will astonish everyone who has the honour to see it and the privilege to drive it.
+”There’s a sense of effortless grace and elegance, but at the same time something more contemporary and daring,”, says Rolls-Royce Director of Design Giles Taylor about the new Wraith model.
+The Rolls-Royce Wraith is undoubtedly a car that will astonish everyone who has the honour to see it and the privilege to drive it.

 The boldness in design and the refinement in engineering and finishing of this car have raised the bar in bespoke car manufacturing once again.
-In the same way as Lebeau-Courally has always cherished the shared philosophy of excellence in watch making and manufacturing bespoke hunting guns, it has brought Lebeau-Courally and Roll Royce together in a series of unique events.
+In the same way as Lebeau-Courally has always cherished the shared philosophy of excellence in watch making and manufacturing bespoke hunting guns, it has brought Lebeau-Courally and Rolls-Royce together in a series of unique events.

 Both luxury brands will collaborate in hosting a select audience at a few remarkable appearances in the weeks and months to come.
-During these rare events, guests will be able to become acquainted with Rolls Royce’s dramatic Wraith model and Lebeau-Courally’s bespoke Le Comte watch model.
+During these rare events, guests will be able to become acquainted with Rolls-Royce’s dramatic Wraith model and Lebeau-Courally’s bespoke Le Comte watch model.